Supporting our talented jazz players.

 We launched our Jazz Ensemble in 2015 and have been thrilled to see it develop under the direction of acclaimed jazz musician Huw Warren.

-Jazz Ensemble concerts will form part of our Jazz at the University series.
+Jazz Ensemble concerts form part of our Jazz at the University series.

 Welsh pianist and composer Huw Warren has achieved an international reputation for innovative and eclectic music making over a twenty year career.
 Equally at home crossing the often exclusive worlds of jazz, world and contemporary music, he has a distinctive and personal voice.